dreth/DefiNavyWebsite/_links/welcome.md

 author: definavy
 ---

-⬅ Use the menu on the left to navigate the different sections
+## ⬅ Use the menu on the left to navigate sections